 - Most of what we need to learn can and should be learned locally.
 When possible, learning opportunities are designed and implemented locally, with and for people from our community.

 - Our culture of shared learning is continuously co-constructed.
-The Middle Grades Network is a network of learners and learning guides.
+We are a network of learners and learning guides.
 Our success depends on ongoing personal and organizational learning.
-This is the responsibility of all ABMGN members and should be happening all the time in all kinds of different ways (formal courses, informal conversations, shared learning resources, virtual/in-person, etc.)
+This is the responsibility of all United for Youth members and should be happening all the time in all kinds of different ways (formal courses, informal conversations, shared learning resources, virtual/in-person, etc.)

 Shared Professional Learning Workgroup